Last updated on November 14th, 2019

 Requirements: In order to rescue your files from WinRE, you need to boot your system from a Windows Installation Media (USB or DVD).
 If you don't own a Windows installation media, then you can create one directly from Microsoft from another working PC.

-To backup you're your files from WinRE:
+To Backup your Files from WinRE:

 1. Connect a USB drive with enough FREE space.